-Please Note: The Honeywell Home PROSiXCOMBO wireless combo smoke and carbon monoxide detector is a back ordered item.
+Please Note: The Honeywell PROSiXCOMBO wireless combo smoke/heat/carbon monoxide detector has been discontinued without replacement.

 The Resideo Honeywell Home PROSiXCOMBO is a wireless combination smoke/heat/carbon monoxide detector intended for use with the ProSeries PROA7, ProSeries PROA7C, ProSeries PROA7PLUS or ProSeries PROA7PLUSC all-in-one wireless touchscreen control panels.
 The PROSiXCOMBO uses multi-criteria sensing elements to react faster while minimizing false alarms.
 The PROSiXCOMBO has the following built-in sensors; photoelectric smoke sensor that detects airborne smoke particles, carbon monoxide (CO) sensor detects smoldering fires, infrared (IR) sensor measures ambient light and flame signatures (such as a flame flicker), and heat detection that monitors for dangerous rise in temperature.

 The PROSiXCOMBO detector is built with the One Go / All Go feature when all smoke detectors in the system programmed as one-go-all-go sound into alarm.
 The PROSiX-Series combo detector sends low battery detection and end-of-life CO reporting lets the user know when the detector needs replacing.
 And, the smoke detector maintenance reporting tells the user when the detector is need of cleaning.